 Snark was constructed to the original plans of a type of cargo-carrying commercial sailing barges built by J G Fay in Woolston, Southampton in 1898.
 This class of barges were used all along the east and south coast as well as in the associated rivers and estuaries.

-The barges were the heavy goods vehicles of their day and at one time over 2,500 of them transported everything from Portland stone and Kentish bricks to hay and manure in and out of the cities and towns along the coast.
-Many Snark's design carried stone from Portland to London to build the great monuments and buildings of the late 19th C city.
+Thames barges were the heavy goods vehicles of their day and, at one time, more than 2,500 of them transported everything from Portland stone and Kentish bricks to hay and manure in and out of the cities and towns along the coast.
+Many barges of Snark's design carried stone from Portland to London to build the great monuments and buildings of the late 19th C city.
 Stories of them being sailed to the Scillies and trading up to Newcastle for coal demonstrate their range and versatility, two even made it to the Caribbean.

-The building of the Snark was started in 1997 by previous owners and has only recently been completed to the standards needed for commercial use in and around the English Channel.
-The progress of the construction has been recorded and can be seen in the following videos.
+The building of the Snark was started in 1997 by previous owners and completed in 2018 to the standards needed for commercial use in and around the British and European coasts.
+The progress of the construction has been recorded and can be seen in videos here.

-We normally sail Snark between ports, weather and itinerary permitting.
-She will sail comfortably at 8knt and generally average over 5.
+Snark normally sails between ports, weather and itinerary permitting.
+She will sail comfortably at 8knt and generally averages over 5.
 She also has powerful auxiliary engines for when we can't wait for the wind and to manoeuvre in busy harbours and restrictive waters.
 The generator supplies electricity and hot water for galley and heads (shower rooms).

 Snark's main cargo hold is fitted out for crew and guest accommodations.
 The guest accommodation is in four cabins with single and double bunks.
 She has two heads and a well-equipped galley.

 SNARK is licensed to carry 12 passengers and 3 crew, up to 60 miles offshore.
-She can safely cruise the English Channel as far as the Scillies and most of mainland Europe.
-However, we generally only take 8 guests for overnight and just 6 longer trips.
+However, we generally only take 8 guests overnight and only 6 on longer trips.